tutorbookapp/tutorbook/README.md

 $ nvm i 12.16.1
 ```

-4. (optional) Run the following command to set Node.js v12.16.1 as your default
+4. (Optional) Run the following command to set Node.js v12.16.1 as your default
    Node.js version (useful if you have multiple Node.js versions installed and
    don't want to have to remember to switch to v12.16.1):